databendlabs/openraft/guide/src/getting-started.md

 ## 5. Run the cluster

 To set up a demo raft cluster includes:
-- Bring up 3 uninitialized raft node;
+- Bring up three uninitialized raft nodes;
 - Initialize a single-node cluster;
 - Add more raft nodes into it;
 - Update the membership config.

-[example-raft-kv](https://github.com/datafuselabs/openraft/tree/main/example-raft-kv) describes these step in detail.
+[example-raft-kv](https://github.com/datafuselabs/openraft/tree/main/example-raft-kv) describes these steps in detail.

-And two test scripts for setting up cluster are provided:
+And two test scripts for setting up a cluster are provided:

 - [test-cluster.sh](https://github.com/datafuselabs/openraft/blob/main/example-raft-kv/test-cluster.sh)
-  is a minimized bash script using curl to communicate with the raft cluster, in order to show what messages are exactly sent and received in plain HTTP.
+  is a minimized bash script using curl to communicate with the raft cluster, to show what messages are sent and received in plain HTTP.

 - [test_cluster.rs](https://github.com/datafuselabs/openraft/blob/main/example-raft-kv/tests/cluster/test_cluster.rs)
-  uses `ExampleClient` to set up a cluster and write data to it then read it.
+  Use ExampleClient to set up a cluster, write data, and then read it.